MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-DistributionGroup.md

 ```

 ### -GrantSendOnBehalfTo
 The GrantSendOnBehalfTo parameter specifies who can send on behalf of this group.
-Although messages send on behalf of the group clearly show the sender in the From field (\<Sender\> on behalf of \<Group\>), replies to these messages are delivered to the group, not the sender.
+Although messages send on behalf of the group clearly show the sender in the From field (`<Sender> on behalf of <Mailbox>`), replies to these messages are delivered to the group, not the sender.

 The sender you specify for this parameter must a mailbox, mail user or mail-enabled security group (a mail-enabled security principal that can have permissions assigned).
 You can use any value that uniquely identifies the sender.